Testbild-synth/sigma-squared/README.md

 ## Status
 this works, I have built both sigma and sigma², both of my units work fine-ish.
 The "volt per octave" tuning could be improved and I am open to suggestions.
-The build is very challenging (definitely the biggest through-hole build i have ever done) and the PCB is annoying to build with lots of parts tightly together, but it is the best I could do without increasing HP or using smd parts.
+The build is very challenging (definitely the biggest through-hole build I have ever done) and the PCB is annoying to build with lots of parts tightly together, but it is the best I could do without increasing HP or using smd parts.
 TODO: